ninramos/targetgene-blast-search/README.md

 ## Blasting with target gene of interest & extracting sequences from blast output

-1. Create blast database:
+1. To run blast, first create a blast database:

-Move all contig files into their own directory to create blast database.
+Move all contig files into their own directory to build local blast database.

 ```
 mkdir -p blastdb